Lymphoedema & Lipoedema

 Primary Lymphoedema is from birth and can start at any time as the result of an abnormally developed lymphatic system.

-Secondary Lymphoedema is caused by damage to the lymphatic system and can develop as a result of:
+Secondary Lymphoedema is caused by damage to the lymphatic system and can develop as a result of f.ex. surgery, radiation, injury/accident, immobility, infection, venous problems.

-An initial assessment is essential to check suitability for the treatment.
-Measurements of the affected area(s) may be taken and you will be given a medical consent form which must be completed by your GP or Oncologist before your first treatment.
+A medical consent must be completed by your GP or Oncologist before your first treatment.